Formula D

-Formula DRIFT (also known as Formula D or FD) is an American premier professional drifting series, that was co-founded by Jim Liaw and Ryan Sage in 2003 as a sister company to Slipstream Global Marketing, which had the same partnership that introduced D1 Grand Prix to the United States.
-Formula D does not include empathized speed, But the new entity would solely own, operate and launch the first official drifting series in North America.
+Formula DRIFT (also known as Formula D or FD) is an American premier professional drifting series that was co-founded by Jim Liaw and Ryan Sage in 2003 as a sister company to Slipstream Global Marketing, which had the same partnership that introduced D1 Grand Prix to the United States.
+Formula D does not include emphasized speed, but the new entity would solely own, operate and launch the first official drifting series in North America.
 Formula DRIFT is not associated with the FIA series of formula racing championships.

 Formula DRIFT has 84 licensed drivers competing in PRO and PROSPEC (formerly PRO 2) as of June 2024.
 The series consists of an eight-round championship played out at race tracks across North America.
-Formula DRIFT is judged on line, angle, and style, rather than who finishes the course in the fastest time.
+Formula DRIFT is judged on line, angle, and style, where all contestants start with 100 points, and take away said points for mistakes.
+The hosts will honor an eight-round competition across the U.S.A., and also offer a car show called Offset Kings.
+Formula DRIFT expanded its presence into being a franchise.
+It is challenged into head-to-head battles, and total results, rather than who finishes the course in the fastest time.

 North America

 Drivers in North America can compete in regionally sanctioned PRO/AM organizations for licensing.